 Adolescence can be a difficult time for a preteen, “tween” or teenager.
-The physical and emotional changes that occur during adolescence are often confusing for both you and your children.
-Because of the many changes that happen during the teen years, it helps to have a medical team who understands them.
+The physical and emotional maturation that occurs during adolescence and young adulthood is often confusing for both you and your children.
+With so many changes taking place during this period, it helps to have a medical team who understands what your children are experiencing.

 Adolescent Conditions We Treat

 Our team serves as both primary care physicians and specialists for many conditions, including:

 - Menstrual disorders